darksylinc/ogremeshy/README.md

 **Note:**
-For some reason, wxFormBuilder generates 3 weird characters at the beginning of it's generated files.
+For some reason, older versions of wxFormBuilder produces the unicode BOM header at the beginning of it's generated files.
 If you're using GCC and get:

 error: stray ‘\357’ in program